tallinnrunningtours/tallinnrunningtours.github.io/docs/routes/eastbound-and-down.md

 # Eastbound and Down

-Head east of Tallinn and discover the hidden gems of Kadriog Park, the Song Festival Grounds, and the Memorial to Victims of Communism.
+Head east of Tallinn and discover the hidden gems of Kadriorg Park, the Song Festival Grounds, and the Memorial to Victims of Communism.

 The 10km options starts at the Northeastern (NE) corner of [Police Park](https://maps.app.goo.gl/TAEaUZXuEZWk2vuY9) and finishes at the same location.
 The 12km option starts and finishes at [Viru Gate](https://maps.app.goo.gl/N3jNP5vX5Eu6wLve6).

+## Route Map

 <center>
 <div class='embed-container maps'>